FlorianWilk/SpotMicroAI/README.md

 ![Parts](/Images/SpotMicroAI_FreeCad.png)

 Kim Deok-Yeon has updated his model for use with CLS6336HV-Servos.
-I will keep using the MG996R-Servos because they are cheaper and i expect unwanted behaviours and servo-crashes for the first stages.
+I will keep on using the MG996R-Servos - although they will not have enough power - but they are cheaper and i expect unwanted behaviours and servo-crashes in the first stages.

 ### NVIDIA Jetson Nano